ibm-cloud-docs/databases-for-postgresql/dashboard-overview.md

 The size of your database and the amount of storage provided by your service plan.

-## Current Jobs
+## Recent Tasks

-Making administrative changes to your service (such as scaling, or taking a manual backup) starts a job.
-While a job is running, the _Current Jobs_ panel appears on the _Overview_ page, showing the job name and a progress bar.
-When the job is complete, the _Current Jobs_ panel no longer appears on the _Overview_ page.
+Making administrative changes to your service (such as scaling, or taking a manual backup) starts a task.
+While the task is running, the _Recent Tasks_ panel shows the task name and a progress bar.
+When the task is complete, the _Recent Tasks_ panel lists the most recent previous tasks.

 ## Instance Administration API